Annie's "Election

 machine is a mechanical device for recording and counting votes

 at an election.
-It provides an absolutely secret ballot and
+It provides an absolutely

-than half of all the voters in the United States use voting
+in the United States use voting machines.

 Operation: The voter stands in front of the machine and moves a

-master lever that closes a set of curtains around the voter and
+master lever that closes a set of curtains around

-of all the candidates, arranged in rows according to their
+are the names of all the candidates, arranged in

-political party.
-The candidates are listed next to the titles of
+listed next to the titles of the offices they seek.
+The

-the offices they seek.
-The voter turns a pointer next to the name
+voter turns a pointer next to the name of each candidate he or

-of each candidate he or she chooses for an office.
+she chooses for an office.

 In some states, a voter may vote a straight ticket simply by